Anaba955/Clock-and-Angles/Programs/Operators/README.md

 1 second

 Example

-Input
+Input:
 4 6

-Output
+Output:
 4 is smaller than 6

-Sample test case explanation
+Sample test case explanation:
 Since
 4<6, print 4 is smaller than 6